When you book a Disney cruise your choice of a stateroom is one of the most important decisions that you need to make.

 Disney cruises have some of the largest staterooms at sea.
 They are up to 25% larger than average cruise line cabins.
 That makes a huge difference when you compare Disney with other cruise lines.

 However, not all Disney cruise staterooms are created equal.
 As you would expect, the general rule is that the lower the price, the smaller the stateroom.

-Usually the least expensive staterooms on a Disney cruise are the Inside cabins.
+Usually, the least expensive staterooms on a Disney cruise are the Inside cabins.
 These staterooms do not have a direct view of the outside.
 I say usually the least expensive.

 The degree of obstruction varies a lot.
 Some you would barely notice the obstruction, but others really do block your view.

 The bonus of Obstructed View Staterooms is that they are usually offered at a lower price than others in that category.

 You just have to weigh up how important the view is for you and balance that against the price difference.